Notebook News - September 2025

 While welcoming the vote, Marianela Montes de Oca, Save the Children Bolivia Country Director, has called on Bolivian society and institutions to tackle the underlying causes of child marriage “to ensure that the text of the law becomes the lived reality of every child in Bolivia.”

-Morales remains at large in the country, but is protected by loyalists in the impenetrable Chapare region.
-Morales denies the charges, and there is no suggestion that the accusations against him have brought about this new legislation.
-Nevertheless, his legal issues speak volumes about the dramatic fall from grace of one of Latin America’s most successful populist leaders of recent times, as well as the changing attitudes of Bolivian society.
+Morales, who is protected from arrest by loyalists in the impenetrable Chapare region, denies the charges.
+There is no suggestion that the accusations against him have brought about this new legislation.
+Nevertheless, his legal issues speak volumes about the dramatic fall from grace of one of Latin America’s most powerful populist leaders of recent times, as well as the changing attitudes of Bolivian society.

 “GREEN” RESOURCE NATIONALISM IN CHILE

 The Chilean government has moved forward with a landmark public-private partnership between state mining firm Codelco and lithium producer SQM, following what it claims is the conclusion of key discussions with Indigenous Lickanantay communities in the Atacama.
-The joint venture, which will operate in the region’s lithium-rich salt flats, grants Codelco 85% of the operating margin, significantly boosting the state’s share of revenues.
-The deal is central to President Gabriel Boric’s mission to increase state control over strategic resources and channel profits into making Chile a green technology powerhouse.
-However, concerns remain over the impact of lithium extraction on Indigenous rights and fragile ecosystems in this water-scarce region.
+The joint venture, which will operate in the region’s lithium-rich salt flats, grants Codelco 85% of the operating margin, significantly boosting the state’s share of revenues, while securing SQM’s access to the lithium rich brine of the Salar de Atacama until 2060.

 Over 20,000 Lichanantay People live in the Atacama, a region severely affected by water shortages.

-The deal, which has broad public support, ensures SQM continued access to lithium extraction rights through 2060, but under a new framework that shifts control, and a majority of the profits, back to the state.
-Boric’s administration hopes to redirect the resulting income into social spending and green development, aligning with his broader redistributive agenda and the need to diversify Chile’s economy.
+The deal, which has broad public support, is central to President Gabriel Boric’s mission to increase state control over strategic resources and channel profits into making Chile a green technology powerhouse.
+However, concerns remain over the impact of lithium extraction on Indigenous rights and fragile ecosystems in this water-scarce region.
+The deal ensures SQM continued access to lithium extraction rights through 2060, but under a new framework that shifts control, and a majority of the profits, back to the state.
 The agreement might thus be described as as an example of resource nationalism without the need for nationalization.
+Boric’s administration hopes that global demand for lithium, driven by the requirements of rechargeable batteries for EVs, will deliver the funds needed to diversify Chile’s economy.

 SQM, a formerly-state owned mining and chemicals company, was sold off in a sweetheart deal by the administration of the General August Pinochet to his son-in-law, Julio Ponce Lerou.
-After a corruption scandal in 2017, the Ponce family have stepped back from the running of the company, but still own 36% of SQM.
-The fact that this is a good deal for SQM and the Ponce family makes it more likely the arrangement will survive the expected change of government after the next election in which José Antonio Kast, a Pinochet-apologist, is currently the frontrunner.
+After a corruption scandal and fine in 2017, the Ponce family have stepped back from the running of the company, but still own 36% of SQM.
+The fact that this is a good deal for SQM and their shareholders makes it more likely the arrangement will survive the expected change of government after the next election, in which José Antonio Kast, a Pinochet-apologist, is currently the frontrunner.

-While Máximo Pacheco, Codelco’s chairman, announced this month that the government development agency, Corfo, had concluded negotiations with local Indigenous groups, divisions remain.
-Some Lickanantay communities have filed appeals against the agreement in the Court of Appeals in Antofagasta, claiming they were inadequately consulted.
+While Máximo Pacheco, Codelco’s chairman, announced this month that the government development agency had concluded negotiations with local Indigenous groups, divisions remain.
+Some Lickanantay communities have filed appeals against the agreement in the Court of Appeals in Antofagasta, saying they were inadequately consulted.

-Yet, there is no escaping the fact that large-scale lithium mining poses serious risks to fragile ecosystems and Indigenous rights.
-As Chile positions itself as a global leader in the green energy transition, the Codelco-SQM partnership will serve as a test of whether the country can deliver both economic justice, respect for Indigenous rignts and environmental integrity in one of the world’s most sensitive landscapes.
+There is no escaping the fact that large-scale lithium mining poses serious risks to a fragile hydrological system and the ecosystems and communities that depend on it.
+As Chile positions itself as a global leader in the green energy transition, the Codelco-SQM partnership will serve as a test of whether the country can deliver both economic justice, respect for Indigenous rights and environmental integrity in one of the world’s most sensitive landscapes.

 Next